 But ask yourself, “Would I be willing to represent myself in court, just to save cost in legal expenses?”You are right to be nervous about the impact of the internet on your business, just as you are right to be excited about the potentials.
 Click To Tweet

-On top of this, the web industry is littered with enthusiastic amateurs that are all too willing to put your business on the internet at ridiculously low charges and more often than not most people fall for it.
+On top of this, the web industry is littered with enthusiastic amateurs that are all too willing to put your business on the internet at ridiculously low charges and more often than not most entrepreneurs fall for it.

-You are right to be nervous about the impact of the Internet on your business, just as you are right to be excited about the potential.
+The online reputation of your business is important.
+So you are right to be nervous about the impact of the Internet on your business, just as you are right to be excited about the potential.

-You need to think about your business’s long-term future before inviting individuals/companies to put it online.
+It would help if you thought about your business’s long-term future before inviting individuals/companies to put it online.

-There is too much at stake to make the wrong decision and led by the hand into the unknown.
+With data security, there is too much at stake to make the wrong decision and led by the hand into the unknown.